-This article was last updated Sep 27, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Sep 27, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Despite a strong economy and low unemployment, millions of American credit cardholders still aren’t paying their credit card bills in full at the end of the month — and the problem is particularly acute for women, according to a new report from CompareCards.com.